Wayne’s been busy making loads for HO gondolas and building his sub-station too:

 Thought I’d send some new pictures of buildings I have completed and some misc shots.

-A tip I remembered from one of your followers was to break up charcoal briquettes and use the debris as coal loads.
+A tip I remembered from one of your followers showed his way of making loads for HO gondolas.
+Just break up charcoal briquettes and use the debris as coal loads.
 One picture has a gondola with the charcoal load.
 I used old poster board to make a false bottom in the car, painted it black, then sprinkled the charcoal over the board, adding droplets of 50/50 water and white glue to hold everything in place.

 The electric sub-station pictured is hand made from balsa wood.
 The insulators are made from tiny springs I found in a local craft store, pulled apart a little with pliers, then inserted with a small dowel rod and painted white.
 The cyclone fence is made with Needle point cloth and posts are eye-pins also found in local craft store.
 The needle point cloth can be bent and folded which is how I created the gate entrance.